ostracod/breadtext/SCRIPTING.md

 `printToConsole(text)` - Prints the given text through standard output.
 Only valid in headless mode.

 `promptFromConsole()` - Prompts a line of text through standard input.
 Only valid in headless mode.

+`getHeadlessArgs()` - Returns the list of arguments passed during invocation.
+Only valid in headless mode.

+`exit(exitCode)` - Terminates the interpreter with the given exit code.
+Only valid in headless mode.

 ## BreadText-specific Built-in Functions